 Using a dedicated server is like owning your own house.
 You have the full access and control over all the resources, as you don’t need to share with anyone.

-With dedicated hosting, you’ve full control over the server including your operating system, hardware, storage space, etc. It’s a lot more expensive than shared and VPS hosting.
+With dedicated hosting, you have full control over the server, including your operating system, hardware, storage space, and more.
+It’s a lot more expensive than shared and VPS hosting.

 Pros of Using VPS Hosting: